mflood/pizza_flow/README.md

 be willing to eat if they had to.

 ```
 b.link("Flood", "Meat Lovers", 4)
+b.link("Flood", "Pepperoni", 4)
 b.link("Flood", "Vegetarian", 2)

+# Pretend-Tavis is a vegetarian
 b.link("Tavis", "Vegetarian", 3)
 b.link("Tavis", "Mushroom", 3)
 b.link("Tavis", "Cheese", 1)

+# Craig is a strict vegetarian and only eats things with the word "vegetarian" in them
 b.link("Craig", "Vegetarian", 3)

 ```